carpentries/instructor-training/_episodes/02-practice-learning.md

 ![Novice, Competent Practitioner, Expert](../fig/skill-level.svg)

-*   *Novice*: someone who doesn't know what they don't know, i.e., they don't yet know what the key ideas in the domain are or how they relate.
+*   *Novice*: someone who does not know what they do not know, i.e., they do not yet know what the key ideas in the domain are or how they relate.
-    One sign that someone is a novice is that their questions "aren't even wrong".
+    One sign that someone is a novice is that their questions "are not even wrong".

     > Example: A *novice* learner in a Carpentries workshop might never have heard of the bash shell, and therefore may have no understanding of how it relates to their file system or other programs on their computer.